 Experience and Accreditation

-Superior Debt has been running longer than most competitors, which allows clients to take advantage of long-established relationships between debt specialists like SDR and their creditors to get better rates.
-Couple this with an IAPDA accreditation, and SDR brings a lot to the table.
+Superior Debt has been in business longer than most competitors, which allows clients to take advantage of the long-established relationships between SDR and their creditors to get better rates.
+Furthermore, SDR is accredited with the IAPDA.

-Their customers seem to agree based on reviews and reports from this site and others.
+Its customers report high satisfaction levels based on reviews and reports from this site and others.
 In particular, clients often highlight appreciation for the knowledgeable, attentive, and understanding customer service staff.
 Many reviewers expressed appreciation for their debt counselor's role in helping them to reshape their financial habits on an ongoing basis.

-To help consumers determine how the company can help and what they can achieve, Superior Debt Relief offers a free consultation.
-We like to see companies offer free consultations because it shows that the company is willing to discuss its services and how it may or may not be able to help a potential client in settling debt.
+To help consumers determine how the company can help and what it can achieve, Superior Debt Relief offers a free consultation.
+This shows that the company is willing to discuss its services and how it may or may not be able to help a potential client in settling debt.